For the LORD corrects those he loves, just as a father corrects a child in whom he delights. – Proverbs 3:12

 30 When the LORD has done all he promised and has made you leader of Israel,

 31 do not let this be a blemish on your record.
 Then your conscience won’t have to bear the staggering burden of needless bloodshed and vengeance.
 And when the LORD has done these great things for you, please remember me, your servant!”

 David stopped in his tracks.
 Her wisdom and grace had saved the day.
 She has prevented him from committing murder that could well have dogged him for the rest of his life.
 He praises her for her wisdom and the bountiful provision for his men.
 David recognized that the Father had sent Abigail to prevent him from seeking his own revenge.

 32 David replied to Abigail, “Praise the LORD, the God of Israel, who has sent you to meet me today!

-The Father Himself brought a rather swift and to the matter.
-“Vengeance is Mine, and retribution, in due time . . .”
+The Father Himself brought a rather swift end to the matter.
+Deuteronomy 32:35 “I will take revenge; I will pay them back.
+In due time their feet will slip . . ..”
 (Deuteronomy 32:35).
-About ten days later, the LORD struck Nabal and he died (1 Samuel 25:38).
+About ten days later, the LORD struck Nabal, and he died (1 Samuel 25:38).